Lake house wall art

 Lake house wall art usually works best when it feels connected to real freshwater: reflected light, wooded banks, quiet coves, lake views, fish, turtles, birds, flowers, moss, sandstone, and shoreline life.
 The room can feel lake-centered without relying on generic signs, anchors, or slogan decor.

-Should I choose canvas or fine art paper?
+Should I choose canvas or fine art paper for lake house wall art?

-Choose canvas when you want a finished, ready-to-hang piece for a living room, bedroom, lake room, porch, rental, or large wall.
+Choose canvas when you want a finished, ready-to-hang piece for a living room, bedroom, lake room, covered or enclosed porch, rental, or large wall.
 Choose fine art paper when you want to frame the piece yourself or create a collected wall with smaller works.

 What size lake art should go over a couch or bed?